 Two streamlining options ae available, depending upon the percentage of the family's income that is received from fixed sources.
 If at least 90 percent of the family's income is from fixed sources, the PHA may streamline the verification of fixed income and may choose whether to verify non-fixed income amounts in years where no fixed-income review is required.
-If the family receives less than 90 percent of its income from fixed sources, the PHA may streamline the verification of fixed sources, the PHA may streamline the verification of fixed sources.
+If the family receives less than 90 percent of its income from fixed sources, the PHA may streamline the verification of fixed sources.

-The PHA will not streamline the annual reexamination process. by applying the verified-COLA or interest rate to fixed-income sources.
-The PHA will document in the file howthe determination that a source of income was fixed was made.
+The PHA will streamline the annual reexamination process by applying the verified COLA or interest rate to fixed-income sources.
+The PHA will document in the file how the determination that a source of income was fixed was made.

-If a family member with a fixed source of income is added, the PHA will use third-party empirication of all income amounts for that family member.
+If a family member with a fixed source of income is added, the PHA will use third-party verification of all income amounts for that family member.